homebridge-simplisafe3/homebridge-simplisafe3/README.md

 ## Known Issues
 - If you are running Homebridge [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge) camera streaming is limited to 720px wide.
+- Due to transcoding requirements, when using a Raspberry Pi 3b video feeds will disconnect after ~20 seconds.
+RPi 4 or newer is recommended.
+See [issue #147](https://github.com/nzapponi/homebridge-simplisafe3/issues/147)

 ## Help & Support
 Any feedback is welcomed.
 For bugs, feature requests, etc. you may open an issue here.